 The best thing about this exciting recipe is that it can be easily made from everyday pantry ingredients - making it both delicious and convenient.
 Learn how to master this classic West African favorite today!

-Bursting with spices, vegetables, it’s sure to tantalize your taste buds and make you wonder why it hasn't been on your dinner table sooner!
+This flavorful Jollof rice Ghanaian style is one of the most popular dishes in West Africa, and has gained an international following.
+Bursting with spices, vegetables, it's sure to tantalize your taste buds and make you wonder why it hasn't been on your dinner table sooner!

 Our Ghanaian jollof rice recipe is meatless, but Ghana jollof often has the addition of diced chicken or beef, and can be served as a one pot meal!